elliswmartin/iptc-metadata/README.md

 These are all being dumped into the `keywords` IPTC field as it is an easy non-hierarchical, non-controlled vocab field.
 The one exception is `location: creation` which is split and the country is also added to the `country` IPTC field.
 The script also acknowledges blank fields in the csv (e.g. `[no title]`).

+The files are matched to the csv by the `work ID`, which is the unique identifier assigned to the object by Letterform Archive.
+It is in the format: `lfa_collectionName_XXXX`, where the X's are digits.
+The corresponding image files are `lfa_collectionName_XXXX_XXX`, where the last 3 digits count the image number per object.
+For example, the last image of an object that has 4-sides would be `lfa_collectionName_XXXX_004`.
+Any unique identifier can be substituted.

+### Functions
+This script has 3 functions:
+**load_csv_data(csv_path)**: Loads csv data into dictionary for easy access.
+Returns: csv header (list of str), csv data (dict).

+**add_iptc_metadata(image_path, metadata)**: Extracts requested metadata and saves to image file.

+**process_csv_row(work_id, images_dir, header)**: Processes each row of csv that matches images in directory by calling `add_iptc_metadata()`.

+### Driver
+This code runs when the script is being run as the main program (not imported as module).
+It prompts the user to input the path of a folder containing images and the csv file path, handling potential issues such as trailing/leading spaces, backslashes and spaces.
+For each work_id in the csv data, it identifies matching image files based on the work ID and calls `process_csv_row()`

 ## Usage (Mac)
 1. Download most recent version of [IPTCInfo3](https://github.com/james-see/iptcinfo3/blob/master/iptcinfo3.py) directly from Github (not pypi) and store in appropriate folder.
 For example, I use anaconda so replaced the previous `iptcinfo3.py` file in `anaconda3/lib/python3.11/site-packages/iptcinfo3.py` with the version linked above.
 3. Separate images to process into their own directory.